yifeifang/cse481c/Controlling-navigation-speed.md

 You can also experiment with the tolerances in `move_base.yaml` (`yaw_goal_tolerance` and `xy_goal_tolerance`).
 However, we have not tested how tight of tolerances the robot can actually achieve.

+You can refer to the course repository for a working example of the launch/config files and the edits we made.